Orbithall/HapticFeedbackCaseFirmware/README.md

-TO-DO:
+# TO-DO:
---> fix up .h structure, hence add extern to global var FILE
+--> fix headers and includes to make new makefile compile the code

 --> put output data into bin, source data into src